Gal Gadot’s Next Movie Could Be A War Thriller

 Wonder Woman actress Gal Gadot is rumored to be starring in a war movie next.
 According to the details available on the IMDB website, the Israeli actress would be playing the lead role in Ruin, which will be released next year.

-Ruin, written by Matthew K Firpo and Ryan Firpo, focuses on the life of a former Nazi captain, who navigates the ruins of post-WWII Germany determined to atone for his crimes during the war by hunting down the surviving members of his former SS Death Squad.
+Ruin, written by Matthew K. Firpo and Ryan Firpo, focuses on the life of a former Nazi captain who navigates the ruins of post-WWII Germany determined to atone for his crimes during the war by hunting down the surviving members of his former SS Death Squad.

 The movie will be directed by Australian film director and screenwriter Justin Kurzel, who also directed Assassin’s Creed.
 The film will be produced by MadRiver Pictures, a production house owned by Marc Butan, who aims to produce at least three star-driven movies a year in the $15-$50 million budget.

-Last year, Deadline reported that the Israeli actress was also in talks with MGM to join actor Bradley Cooper in the movie, Deeper.
+Last year, Deadline reported that the Israeli actress was also in talks with MGM to join actor Bradley Cooper in the movie Deeper.
 However, there has been no updates on that yet.

 Gadot has confirmed that she will be reprising the role of Diana Prince in Wonder Woman 2.
 The DC superhero movie will be released next year.
 Actress Kristen Wiig will play Cheetah, the film’s newest villain.